troglobit/uftpd/README.md

 Patches are most welcome! :)

-It is recommended to run uftpd from the Internet super server, inetd.
+Start uftpd by simply calling `sudo ./uftpd` after building it with make.
+That will start uftpd as a TFTP server.
+To enable both FTP and TFTP you need to call `sudo ./uftpd -f -t`, both `-f` and `-t` can be given an alternative port as extra argument for either service.
+There is no way to configure the TFTP/FTP home directory though, just change the `ftp` user's `/etc/passwd` entry for that.

+It is however recommended to run uftpd from the Internet super server, inetd.
 Use the following two lines for `/etc/inetd.conf`:

     ftp		stream	tcp	nowait	root	/usr/sbin/tcpd	/usr/sbin/uftpd -i -f tftp	dgram	udp	wait	root	/usr/sbin/tcpd	/usr/sbin/uftpd -i -t